t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method returns a list of all items under the given territory.
+This method returns a list of all items under the given territory.

-获取一个包含确定的territory下面的所有item的列表.

-需要验证该方法的调用地址是否为T2World. 可以由合约创建者设置T2World合约的地址.
+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### votingItem